 Our program offers courses in abnormal psychology, human development, counseling theory and techniques, social psychology, and statistics and research methodology.
-Beyond these core courses students can choose to focus in other areas of interest such as forensic psychology, learning disabilities, or mental health counseling.
+Beyond these core courses, students can choose to focus on other areas of interest such as forensic psychology, learning disabilities, or mental health counseling.

 Every student will develop a solid theoretical foundation of core competency areas in general psychology as well as the necessary knowledge and skills to critically evaluate, analyze, and interpret psychological literature and research.

 The program prepares students for doctoral or other graduate level study in psychology and related fields.

 Upon completion of the degree, students may choose to obtain employment in a variety of social service, mental health, and psychiatric institutions and settings.